NullP0int/autodarts.io-readme/RP4-Raspbian-Desk-Setup.md

 - Note down the first entry below your 3 cameras
   - In my case it's Video0 / Video 4 / Video2
-  - Theese are your Camera ID's for late configuration in Board Manager
+  - Theese are your Camera ID's for later configuration in Board Manager

+___

+- Now your are ready to get the Autodarts - File